k1nxx/shambalile/README.md

   <p align="center">
     <i>the persian name for the plant Fenugreek</i>
     <br />
-    <a href="https://github.com/k1nxx/shambalile/"><strong>Explore the docs »</strong></a>
+    <a href="github.com/k1nxx/shambalile/wiki"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/k1nxx/shambalile/">View Demo</a>
+    <a href="https://github.com/k1nxx/shambalile/issues">Report Bug</a>
     &middot;
-    <a href="https://github.com/k1nxx/shambalile/">Report Bug</a>
-    &middot;
-    <a href="https://github.com/k1nxx/shambalile/">Request Feature</a>
+    <a href="https://github.com/k1nxx/shambalile/discussions">Request Feature</a>
   </p>
 </div>

 ## About

-Countries similar to Iran have long struggled to meet agricultural demands due to inadequate infrastructure.
-We strive to alleviate the hardships of our farmers by providing accessible and affordable tools.
-Shambalile combines artificial intelligence with sensors to provide key insights enhancing critical decision-making.
-Intelligent nodes identify environmental variables hindering crop growth, replacing out-dated methods through data-driven prediction and analysis.
+Inadequate infrastructure and outdated methods combined with an increasing demand have resulted in a complex agricultural industry. **Shambalile** is an **accessible** modular node-based system combining artificial intelligence with sensors to provide data-driven predictions and analysis, helping ease the arduous labour in farming.
+Complex and expensive tools have made farmers resiliant to adapting such technology, we seek to provide a pragmatic solution encompassing different needs to a broad demographic.

 ## Goals